Structuring a Manga Chapter

 With Bulle.ai: Create your chapter page by page following your structure.

-- Shonen Jump: 19 pages average
+- Shonen Jump: 19 pages on average

 - Seinen: 20-25 pages